 The Governance Committee carried out an annual Board effectiveness survey, to which all Directors replied and the results of which were reviewed by the Chairman of the Committee with the Board.
 The Board effectiveness survey has a section that permits board members to evaluate the personal contribution of Directors on the Board of Directors.
-The Committee considered possible new candidates for nomination to be a Director of CAE, and assessed the existing size and composition of the Board and its Committees, taking into consideration the respective skills, experience and contribution of each Director.
+The Committee considered and recommended two new candidates for nomination to be a Director of CAE (and such candidates were unanimously voted onto the Board of Directors), and assessed the existing size and composition of the Board and its Committees, taking into consideration the respective skills, experience and contribution of each Director.
 The following table identifies some of the current skills and other factors considered as part of the Board composition review, along with identification of each nominee for election to the Board possessing each skill: